brainboxdotcc/retro-rocket/README.md

 Its userland is completely written in a dialect of BASIC based heavily on BBC BASIC, with full access to hardware (just like the old days), multi-tasking, modern filesystem support (in progress!), and more as well as planned backwards compatibility with Acorn features such as ADFS via disk images.

+## 🌟 Features

+* Command line shell powered by BASIC
+* A bunch of useful command line tools
+* VFS with support for FAT32 and ISO9660 filesystems
+* Co-operative multitasking of BASIC programs
+* Simple network stack with basic daemons such as DHCP

 ## 💻 System Requirements

 * An `x86_64` system with CD or DVD drive to boot an ISO image (more options coming soon)